How do record transfers work?

 When a shared record is transferred :

-What is the difference between collaborative spaces and record sharing?
+• What is the difference between a collaborative space and a shared record?